theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 Again, I do not shower every time I get back home---from, say, the store---these days.
 I used to do that back in April and May 2020, but our understanding of the virus has evolved since.

-The point here is the exposure.
-I think that changing clothes after returning from outside is probably a good idea, more so when I have spent hours outside.
-But this is not a necessity, because, the virus living on surfaces is one thing, your getting infected from that is another.

 {{< tweet 1241812333359398915 >}}

 ## Airborne or not